typelevel/Laika/docs/introduction/intro.md

   documents and auto-numbering of documents and sections for all supported markup formats

+* Integrated parsers for syntax highlighting that work for all output formats, not just HTML.

 * Support for styling of PDF documents with CSS

 * sbt plugin, exposing all Laika features and customization hooks